jayminer81/pico8_project_template/README.md

 To include another source-file from the main-source file just type "include *filename*" and if the file exists it will be concatinated into the source, see source.lua for an example.

+The parse.py-script can optimize the output to remove comments and indentation to save characters.
+Just add the argument --optimize after the filename.
+To get this behaviour when you make the project, edit the Makefile to say: PARSEOPTIONS=--optimize

 For now it's not possible to include files from within a file that is getting included, perhaps this will be added in the future.